SwapnilVerma209/mini_search/README.md

 ```

 ### Tokenizers
-Included in the project is a package, tokenizers/.
-It contains modules for
+Included in the project is a package, [tokenizers](src/tokenizers/).
+It
-several tokenizers.
-There is an abstract base tokenizer class (in
+contains modules for several tokenizers.
+There is an abstract base
-tokenizer.py).
-This is not meant to be instantiated.
-There is one tokenizer
+[tokenizer](src/tokenizers/tokenizer.py) class.
+This is not meant to be
-class for every supported language, each in its own module.
+instantiated.
+There is one tokenizer class for every supported language, each
+in its own module.
 Finally, there is a
 [generic tokenizer](src/tokenizers/generic_tokenizer.py) meant for
 non-supported languages.
 This removes whitespaces and splits text into
 character bigrams.
 Only use this one as a last resort, since it is space